 Does your vehicle include a rack on the roof or at the rear?

-Roof-mounted racks are permitted if they are factory-installed roof racks and remain empty during the trip.
-Temporary luggage racks or bicycle racks attached to the roof are not allowed.
-Roof-mounted racks will count in your vehicle’s maximum height requirements.
+Roof-mounted racks are permitted if they are factory-installed and remain empty during the trip.
+Temporary luggage or bicycle racks attached to the roof are not allowed.
+Roof-mounted racks will count towards your vehicle’s maximum height requirements.

 Bicycle racks that are attached to the back of the vehicle only.
 Bicycles are not allowed on board.
 Amtrak makes you sign a loss or damage waiver for bicycles transported on the rear of the car.
 Bikes and their racks will count towards your vehicle’s maximum length and width requirements.

-Luggage racks must be removed from the top of your vehicle and stored inside the vehicle before check-in.
+Luggage racks must be removed from the top of your vehicle and stored inside the car before check-in.

 Amtrak’s Tips For You And Your Car